Sentynel/squardlesolver/README.md

 size manageable.
 Note that the average green squares is inverted so that smallest values overall win.
 It makes sure to test the actual matching words first if there's a lot of options to avoid silly misses.

+Testing seems to validate this approach - results get a tiny bit worse with any of the obvious changes - but we're talking a change of like 0.1 at most in the mean.